NVIDIA/JAX-Toolbox/rosetta/docs/GPU_performance.md

 ### Enable CUDA graphs

-The below enables CUDA Graph suppport for JAX/XLA workloads
+The below enables CUDA Graph suppport for JAX/XLA workloads, and is enabled by default.
-- --xla_gpu_enable_command_buffer (1 by default, available options are 0, 1, 2, and 3)
+- --xla_gpu_enable_command_buffer

+Valid options for operations that are supported by command buffer are FUSION, CUBLAS, COLLECTIVES, CONDITIONALS, CUSTOM_CALL.
+For example, `--xla_gpu_enable_command_buffer=FUSION,CUBLAS,COLLECTIVES` enables cuda graph for the respective operations.

 ### Dynamic-Update Slice Fusion